oplS15projects/FP4-proposal/README.md

 run time.

 ### Deliverable and Demonstration
-* At the end of the project we will a afully functional easy to use gui that allows the used to enter math expressions to be solved.
+* At the end of the project we will have a fully functional easy to use gui that allows the used to enter math expressions to be solved.
 * At the live demo users will be able to come up to the GUI and take it for a spin putting in math function and intern get the answer such as when the put in "derivative of x^2" they will get back "2x".
 This is a